MichealCodez/S-P_stock_price_prediction_system/README.md

 1 - Install Python on your computer

-2 - Create a virtual environment with the command py -m venv venv or python -m venv venv
+2 - Create a virtual environment with the command "py -m venv venv" or "python -m venv venv" and activate it with "venv/scripts/activate"

 3 - clone this repo to your local machine